We don't just talk cars ... we teach how to buy them.

 The Honda CR-V debuted in the late 1990's as a smaller alternative to the mainstream mid-size and full-size SUVs.
 Built on a car-based platform, its sedan-like handling and 4-cylinder engine made it an instant hit, while still providing the passenger and cargo room to meet most people's needs.

-Since first introduced, many more compact SUVs come into this market place with various takes on the best mix of size, power and capability.
+Since first introduced, many more compact SUVs came into this market place with various takes on the best mix of size, power and capability.
 While some offer larger V6 engines and others went after the off-road capability market, the CR-V's focus has always remained on its car-like drive and handling.
 We consider it simply one of the best SUVs available when it comes to on-road driveability and practicality.

 For improved driving performance, it also was designed with a lower center of gravity and track width grew.
 Other changes included the concealment of the previously externally-mounted spare tire and the new placement of the gearshift lever from the steering column to the central panel.